DataDog/integrations-core/disk/README.md

 The disk check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) anywhere you wish to use it.

-If you need the newest version of the Disk check, install the `dd-check-disk` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 ### Configuration

 The disk check is enabled by default, and the Agent will collect metrics on all local partitions.
 If you want to configure the check with custom options, create a file `disk.yaml` in the Agent's `conf.d` directory.
 See the [sample disk.yaml](https://github.com/DataDog/integrations-core/blob/master/disk/conf.yaml.default) for all available configuration options.